On the first three minimum Mostar indices of tree-like phenylenes: Introduction

+0.6cm Chemical indices are a class of numerical invariants that are closely related to the structure of a chemical graph.
+Chemical indices can be used to predicte the structural and physic-chemical properties of a chemical molecular.
+They are mainly used for the quantitative characterisation of chemical structures and thus contribute to the study of QSAR, QSTR and QSPR relationships of chemical structures.
+In recent years, chemical indices have been found a wide range of applications in chemical science, medical science, complex networks, toxicology, etc. The combination of quantum chemistry and chemical graph theory has also become a promising area in the study of QSAR and QSPR.

 Our convention in this paper follows \cite{frkc1997} for notations that we omit here.
-A (tree-like) phenylene is a 2-connected plane graph composed of mutually congruent regular hexagons and mutually congruent quadrilaterals, both with edges of equal length.
-Each quadrilateral is joined to exactly two hexagons, whereas all hexagons are mutually disjoint.
+Phenylenes are a class of chemical compounds in which the carbon atoms form 6-membered cycles and 4-membered cycles.
+Each 4-membered cycle(=square) is adjacent to two disjoint 6-membered cycles(=hexagons), and no two hexagons are adjacent \cite{pagu1997}.
+If there is a hexagon of phenylene adjacent to three squares, we call it the tree-type phenylene (the definition of tree-type phenylene is similar to tree-type hexagonal system, see \cite{dngl2020}).
 Related structures include extended sp-carbon nets and heterocyclic analogs.
 These molecules have great theoretical and potential practical significance in finding new molecules with (super) conductive properties \cite{kpcv1993}.

 Nowadays, phenylene is still a hot topic in many experimental and theoretical studies.
-Some topological properties of phenylenes has been established such as (total $\pi$-electron) energy \cite{gupk1996}, HOMO LUMO separation \cite{gupk1996}, cyclic conjugation \cite{gtto2001}, Kekul\'{e} structure count\cite{gtfu2006}, Wiener index \cite{fgzv2002}, PI index \cite{dcz2007,guar2008}, Detour index \cite{lfan2021} and Kirchhoff index \cite{lzch2020,zzli2019}.
+Some topological properties of phenylenes has been established such as (total $\pi$-electron) energy \cite{gufa2017}, HOMO LUMO separation \cite{gupk1996}, cyclic conjugation \cite{gtto2001}, Kekul\'{e} structure count\cite{gtfu2006}, Wiener index \cite{fgzv2002}, PI index \cite{dcz2007,guar2008}, Detour index \cite{lfan2021} and Kirchhoff index \cite{lzch2020,zzli2019}.